DariusRain/nodejs-course/section-5-express-advanced-topics/README.md

                 command: 'code view/index.pug'
                 or 'mkdir view && cd view && touch index.pug'
             -You can invoke your editor the same as using 'code' for VScode -just figure out the name that invokes that most editors have them.
-(Normally the name or shortened version)
+             Normally the name or a shortened version of the name.
             <br>
             4: Code in pug format to get the basics.
                 code: See <a href="#">branch:5-8@view/index.pug</a>.